1993 – 2006 (13 years)

 Sheffield, South Yorkshire, England, United Kingdom

-Moloko is a suspended Sheffield, UK, trip-hop / electropop band, founded by Mark Brydon (b.
+Moloko were a trip-hop / electropop band from Sheffield, UK, founded by Mark Brydon (b.
 Sunderland, UK) and Róisín Murphy (b.
-Arklow, IE), in 1995.
-It débuted with Moloko EP (May 1995, Echo) / album Do You Like My Tight Sweater?
-(Sept 1995, Echo) and the latest studio album is Statues (Mar 2003, Echo).
+Arklow, Ireland), in 1995.
+It debuted with the Moloko EP (May 1995, Echo) and later with Do You Like My Tight Sweater?
+(Sept 1995, Echo).
+Their latest and final studio album is Statues, released in 2003.

 They met at a Sheffield party, when Murphy had no prior professional singing experience.
-Meanwhile, Brydon had thirteen-year musical résumé, first with Chakk / Hula pioneering EBM (then, aka big beat).
-Subsequently, within dance music, he formed / produced / remixed pop / house acts, e.g. producing Krush's hit "House Arrest" (1987, FON) and his 1993 Cloud Nine project.
-Murphy approached Brydon with chat-up line "Do you like my tight sweater?
-See how it fits my body!" - hence their début album's title.
-'Moloko' originates from the Nadsat slang for "milk" (from the Russian, молоко), in Anthony Burgess novel "A Clockwork Orange".
+Meanwhile, Brydon had a thirteen-year musical résumé, first with Chakk / Hula pioneering EBM (then, aka big beat).
+Subsequently, within dance music, he formed and produced various pop and house acts, e.g. producing Krush's hit "House Arrest" (1987, FON) and his 1993 Cloud Nine project.
+Murphy approached Brydon with the chat-up line "Do you like my tight sweater?
+See how it fits my body!", hence their debut album's title.
+Respectively, 'Moloko' originates from the Nadsat slang word for "milk" (from the Russian, молоко), in Anthony Burgess' novel "A Clockwork Orange".

 Murphy and Brydon ended their relationship in 2001.
 After their breakup they recorded and released their fourth and final studio album, Statues, in 2003.
 Statues continued a segue into more traditional instrumentation, along with electronica elements from their earlier releases.
-Statues incorporated the theme of the couple's split: all of the songs deal with a troubled and/or ending romance.
+The album majorly incorporated the theme of the couple's split: all of the songs deal with a troubled and/or ending romance.